JTjester07/Word-World/README.md

 If you would like to play the game yourself, go to https://mrcrazie101.github.io/WordWorld_Playable/

-By Jaden Jester and Abram Hubbard
+By Jaden J. and Abram H.